-- Use offensive language at any time or in any place while in school, travelling to and from school or taking part in any school activity. - Engage in any form of bullying type behavior. - Possess or use in school, or on the way to or from school, any tobacco product (including electronic cigarettes or similar products), alcoholic drink, illicit substances, pornographic material, offensive weapon, fireworks or laser pointers. - Engage in behaviour which is likely to endanger self/others. - Engage in behaviour which is likely to bring the name of the school into disrepute (such behaviour may result in exclusion).
+- Use offensive language at any time or in any place while in school, travelling to and from school or taking part in any school activity. - Engage in any form of bullying type behavior. - Possess or use in school, or on the way to or from school, any tobacco product (including electronic cigarettes or similar products), alcoholic drink, illicit substances, pornographic material, offensive weapon, fireworks or laser pointers. - Engage in behaviour which is likely to endanger self/others. - Engage in selling of items without official permission of the school. - Engage in behaviour which is likely to bring the name of the school into disrepute (such behaviour may result in exclusion).